Recently updated on June 25th, 2024 at 09:21 am

 Stop at the Bridge between the Continents for a little leg stretch.
 There is literally a bridge that walks between the two continental plates.
 We didn’t see any other people there and it was a beautiful walk.

 The Blue Lagoon will be your next stop.
 After flying overnight, this is a traveler’s treat.
 It is quiet first thing in the morning.
-It is definitely one of the most popular tourist attraction in Iceland, but going in the morning will give you a better experience with less people.
-They have many packages available on their website, so pick whatever fits in your budget.
+It is definitely one of the most popular tourist attractions in Iceland, but going in the morning will give you a better experience with fewer people.
+They have many packages available on their website, so pick whatever fits your budget.
 You can grab a decent breakfast/lunch there as well.
 If you want to plan a full day there, you can stay at the hotel located onsite.
 We only spent a few hours there, so I don’t think that is necessary.

 Hotel Info for Reykjavik